LibreWeb/Documentation/content/community/discussions/_index.md

 ### Matrix

 [Matrix](https://matrix.org) is a decentralized, open standard and federated communication protocol.
-You could use the [web version](https://element.io/), or install one of the many [Matrix Desktop clients](https://matrix.org/clients/) on your computer.
+You could use the [web0client](https://app.element.io), or install one of the many [Matrix Desktop clients](https://matrix.org/clients/) on your computer (the [Element Desktop client](https://element.io/get-started) is recommended).
 Or even host your own Matrix server (Synapse) and become part of the federation.
 Both of which are open-sourced.
 Messages can be end-to-end encrypted if desired.

 [Join official Matrix room](https://matrix.to/#/#libreweb:melroy.org?via=melroy.org).